ryancdotorg/brainflayer/README.md

 Cycle counts are in millions of cycles.
 All versions compiled with gcc 4.6.3, -O3.
 Sorted from fastest to slowest.

-Scaling refers to how much more expensive 'High Volume' is to compute than 'Non-Interactive', normalized to "ideal" scaling (256x difficulty).
+Scaling refers to how much more expensive 'Non-Interactive' is to compute than 'High Volume', normalized to "ideal" scaling (256x difficulty).
 Under 100% means it becomes easier to process as N grows, over 100% means it becomes more difficult to process as N grows.

 <table>